My rating: 4 of 5 stars

 Charles Portis, often hailed as a great but unsung American writer, died last month, so I read his most famous novel in memoriam.
 True Grit, published in 1968, is a Western and a bildungsroman.
 It is the elderly Mattie Ross’s first-person recollection as she looks back from the vantage of the 1920s on an adventure she had in the 1870s, when she was 14 years old.

 A rogue of a hired hand named Tom Chaney shot and killed Mattie’s kind, sober father in a drunken skirmish, so the adolescent sets out from her family farm in Yell County, Arkansas, to recover her father’s property and avenge his murder.
-When she arrives in Fort Smith, the place where her father was killed, she contracts the U. S. Marshall Rooster Cogburn—an aging drunkard and ex-Confederate soldier who’d served under the bloody command of Captain Quantrill, a “peace officer” notorious for shooting first and asking questions later—to hunt down Tom Chaney in the Choctaw Nation, where he has escaped with the Lucky Ned Pepper gang.
+When she arrives in Fort Smith, the place where her father was killed, she contracts a U. S. Marshall to hunt down Tom Chaney in the Choctaw Nation, where he has escaped with the Lucky Ned Pepper gang.
+This Marshall is Rooster Cogburn, an aging drunkard and ex-Confederate soldier who’d served under the bloody command of Captain Quantrill, a “peace officer” notorious for shooting first and asking questions later.
 Joined by the vain Texas Ranger LeBoeuf (“He called it LaBeef,” Mattie notes), Mattie and Rooster hunt their prey to destruction, though not without some heavy losses of their own.

 From the novel’s opening pages, where Mattie in her deadpan style reports her sight of a “triple hanging” in Fort Smith, to its narrative climax with her fall into a snake-pit underworld, Portis provides a classic journey from innocence to experience.
 Mattie may begin with precocity, but she ends with wisdom.
 Along the way, she earns the respect of Rooster and LaBoeuf, both of whom had regarded her as a pest of a girl distracting them from their quest.

 In parallel to young Mattie’s bildung, the hunt for Chaney—and Mattie’s example of rectitude—inspires Rooster to transcend himself, to rise from his alcoholic dissipation and corruption to heroic stature in the defense of justice.
-The novel provides hints that, despite his squalid life, he’d had it in him all along, as in an early episode when he rescues a mule two boys are torturing for fun:
+The novel provides hints that, despite his squalid life, he’d had such potential all along, as in an early episode when he rescues a mule two boys are torturing for fun:

 Two wicked boys were sitting on the edge of the porch laughing at the mule’s discomfort.
 One was white and the other was an Indian.
 They were about seventeen years of age.